ppKrauss/sql-term/README.md

 This project offers a simple database for terminological storage, and illustrates the use of [PostgreSQL textsearch-dictionaries](http://www.postgresql.org/docs/9.1/static/textsearch-dictionaries.html), [dict-xsyn](http://www.postgresql.org/docs/current/static/dict-xsyn.html), [metaphone and levenshtein](http://www.postgresql.org/docs/current/static/fuzzystrmatch.html), in a context of terminological applications (search and admin).
 Is supposed that, when all logic is at the (SQL) database, the algorithms can be simpler and faster.

 ## Objetive ##
-To present *reference database structure* for "terminology by demand", and offer [requirements](https://en.wikipedia.org/wiki/Software_requirements_specification) and implemantation of a *framework* for manage, search and resolve controled terminologies.
+To present *reference database structure* for "terminology by demand", and offer [requirements](https://en.wikipedia.org/wiki/Software_requirements_specification) and implementation of a *framework* for manage, search and resolve controlled terminologies.
 Also, as secondary aim, to illustrate a full-SQL implementation.

 ## Fast Guide